Last Updated on 2 days by traveldrafts

 Pachinkos

-Pachinkos are popular Japanese arcade games that combine pinball and slot machines.
+Pachinko is a popular Japanese arcade game that combines pinball and slot machines.
 The machine fires small balls, and you win or lose, depending on where they fall.
 The aim is to finish with more balls than when you started.
 It is a game of luck.
 You can only control the speed at which the balls are fired.
-It is a very addicting game, and it is often used for gambling.
+It is a very addictive game, and it is often used for gambling.

 Japan is full of pachinko parlors, packed with people.
 You can recognize them by their bright and colorful exteriors, the noisy interiors of the flapping balls, and the loud music.

 Gambling in Japan is illegal, and Pachinko machines are a way to bypass the prohibition.
-If you win more than when you started, you get a token to sell back to the parlor with a small commission.
+If you win more than you started with, you get a token to sell back to the parlor for a small commission.

 Shinkansen – Japanese Bullet train